 It’s a lot harder to find details about exactly how everyone makes money and gets promoted, details about training, and a good idea about the costs of being a Stella and Dot stylist.
 Most of this information is given to new stylists after they purchase their starter pack.

 What does it cost to get started?

 Do you need inventory?
-Can you just sell online and take orders?
+Can you just sell online?

 Encourages personally purchasing to meet quotas and get bonuses

 This cycle of personal purchases to meet quotas can lead to debt, stress, and problems.
-Personally purchasing to meet qualified volume requirements is never a solution, ask sponsors for other solutions — introduce you to new leads, co-host an online party, etc.
+Personally purchasing to meet qualified volume requirements is never a solution, ask sponsors for other solutions — introduce you to new leads, co-host an online trunk show, etc.

 Who is getting paid and how?
 Details!

 Stella & Dot is pretty clear with their compensation, however detailed information is generally shared after stylists join the company and receive their training materials.